graphinx/graphinx/docs/config.md

 Modules configuration
   - `docs`:     Path to a .md file documenting that module.
 The markdown file's top-level title will become the module's display name.
 Use [module] to refer to the module name.
     - Optional
-  - `icons`:     Path to an image file that is the module's icon.
+  - `icons`:     Path to a SVG file that is the module's icon.
 Use [module] to refer to the module name.
     - Optional
   - `order`:     Order of the modules.
 Module names that are not listed here will be placed first.
     - Default: []